ITS-SIDS On-Going Training Requirements

 - Complete the ITS-SIDS training again no more than 3 years from the completion of previous ITS-SIDS training.

 To find an Infant/Toddler Safe Sleep – SIDS (ITS-SIDS) training, contact an ITS-SIDS trainer in your community.

 Information for Current and Prospective ITS-SIDS Trainers

-For technical assistance and on-going support regarding SIDS and infant safe sleep contact the North Carolina Child Care Health and Safety Resource Center or 1-800-367-2229.
+For technical assistance and on-going support regarding SIDS and infant safe sleep practices contact the North Carolina Child Care Health and Safety Resource Center or 1-800-367-2229.

 Prospective ITS-SIDS Trainers

 The NC Child Care Health and Safety Resource Center offers the ITS-SIDS Online Train-the-Trainer Course several times each year.
 There is no charge for the course.
 Those interested and who meet the eligibility criteria should complete the online application to take the course.

 All ITS-SIDS trainers are required to offer ITS-SIDS training to child care providers in their communities.